About the Retreat

 Meet Your Hosts

-Jaimie and Judy attended their 16th retreat in their 16th state with the fall retreat in West Virginia this year!
+Jaimie and Judy attended their 17th retreat in their 17th state with the fall retreat in New York this year!

 Their goal is to attend a retreat in all 50 states and then some...